OliverCulleyDeLange/location-alarm/README.md

   cool shit you wouldn't usually play with.

 # Priority 1

-- Fix alarm sound on ios
-  - When on silent mode
-  - When in background
 - M Tutorial
 - S Draw path of route while alarm enabled
 - L Unit Tests & refactoring